nargesyaghoubi/OpenPath/README.md

 # OpenPath

-**A modern opportunity-finder platform** that helps students, graduates, and job seekers discover jobs, internships, scholarships, online courses, remote work, and training programs all in one place.
+OpenPath is a modern opportunity discovery platform that brings jobs, internships, scholarships, remote work, online courses, and training programs together in one place.
+With multilingual support, authentication, a CV builder, and full CRUD functionality, it provides a seamless experience for students, graduates, and job seekers.

 ---
 ## Live Demo & Repository